dhrubajyoti98/cLyapunovExponent/README.md

 **For Ubuntu and similar distros, use: sudo apt-get install gsl-bin libgsl0-dev**

 ## Usage
+Make sure you have the GSL Library installed and configured.

 * ### To build the library:
 0. Please go through the sample code provided to learn how to use the library before proceeding.